Food Safety Program

 • Conduct shelf-life validation studies.

-Please Note: Traceability Implementation – The development or improvement of traceability or recall plans, including training, are Eligible Activities under this category.
-However, funding for the purchase, installation and use of dedicated equipment, hardware or software required to specifically improve traceability capacity can only be accessed through the Traceability Adoption Program (TAP).
-Mock recall activities may be funded under one or the other of FSP or TAP.
+Please note, regarding traceability implementation: The development or improvement of traceability or recall plans, including training, are eligible activities under this category.
+However, funding for the purchase, installation and use of dedicated equipment, hardware or software, required to specifically improve traceability capacity can only be accessed through the Traceability Adoption Program (TAP).
+Mock recall activities may be funded under FSP or TAP.

-The following list contains certifications recognized under the Food Safety Program.
+Final audit and certification costs by a third-party which lead to a certification in the following accredited, national, and internally recognized food safety certification programs are eligible.
+The following list contains certifications recognized under FSP.
 Please note that this list is not exclusive.
 Other certifications may be accepted but require preapproval by the Ministry.

 Global Food Safety Initiative (GFSI) Schemes: